fmoral2/mux-api/README.md

 ## Important infos:

-- The purpose of using Rabbitmq is to publish message (the whole data of user/employee inside database) to be consumed by the other parser application
+- This project is to do examples with mux server and generate a way to trigger the changes on DB made by api requests to a Queue that will be consumed and parsed by another project

    - https://github.com/morlfm/RainTest